 Alternatively referred to as bicapitalisation, medial capitals, and Pascal case, the term CamelCase describes a compound word which uses capital letters to delimit the word parts.
 The name refers to the internal capital letters, which resemble the humps on a camel's back.
 For example, ComputerHope, FedEx, and WordPerfect are all examples of CamelCase.
 In computer programming CamelCase is often used as a naming convention for naming variables, arrays, and other elements.
 For example, $MyVariable is an example of a variable that uses CamelCase.

 $camelcase =~ s/ ([a-z])/\u$1/g;

-The above example, would convert "This is a test." into "ThisIsATest."
+The above example, would convert the text "This is a test." into "ThisIsATest."